 We encourage our kiddos to play hard during these breaks so the car ride feels less cramped.
 Children who are cooped up on road trips need time to run.
 I use our breaks as a time to snuggle or explore sensory demands.
 Sensory breaks are critical for those with autism.

 Is your trip in the middle of winter?
-Then consider letting them loose in a mall indoor playground or a McDonald’s playground.
-Make sure you have lots of hand sanitizer.
+Then consider letting them loose in an indoor mall playground or a McDonald’s playground.
+Make sure you have lots of hand sanitizer to avoid illness.
 I am always terrified they will be sick on the first day of vacation.

 Snack Attack